Bracktus/rchu.cc/articles/markdown/bspwm.md

 many great tiling window managers out there but I use bspwm.

 When bspwm starts up it runs a script named `bspwmrc`.
-It's a bash script where you can run commmands to change the look and feel of bspwm.
+It's a bash script where you can run commands to change the look and feel of bspwm.
 You can also place some startup commands in it.